Chapter 15 (Fluids & Electrolytes)

 Answer Key to Chapter 15 Learning Activities

-3. Create a nursing diagnosis for Mr. Smith’s fluid status in PES format based on his admission data: Excess Fluid Volume related to excessive fluid intake as evidenced by adventitious breath sounds, edema, and weight gain of 15 pounds over a short period of time.
+3. Create a nursing diagnosis for Mr. Smith’s fluid status in PES format based on his admission data: Excess Fluid Volume related to excessive fluid intake as evidenced by fine crackles in the bilateral lower lobes, 4+ pitting edema, and weight gain of 15 pounds over a short period of time.

-5. What is the probably cause of his fluid balance?
+5. What is the probable cause of his fluid balance?
 Excessive IV diuretics are likely causing dehydration.

 6. Interpret Mr. Smith’s lab results.
 What are the potential causes of these results?
 In addition to the lab results indicating fluid volume deficit explained in Answer 4, he is also demonstrating hypokalemia that is likely caused by the diuretics.
-His creatinine is also elevated, which could indicate kidney disease.
+His creatinine is also elevated, which could indicate hypovolemia or possible kidney injury/disease.

-7. Create a nursing diagnosis statement in PES format for Mr. Smith’s current fluid status: Deficient Fluid Volume related to insufficient fluid intake as evidenced by alteration in mental status, decreased blood pressure, increased heart rate, thirst, and sudden weight loss.
+7. Create a nursing diagnosis statement in PES format for Mr. Smith’s current fluid status: Deficient Fluid Volume related to excess diuresis as evidenced by alteration in mental status, BP 85/45, HR 110, thirst, and sudden weight loss of 20 pounds.

 8. Create a new expected outcome in SMART format for Mr. Smith: Mr. Smith will demonstrate fluid balance within 24 hours as evidenced by moist mucus membranes and 24-hour intake and output balance.

 9. In addition to providing intravenous fluids, what additional interventions will you implement for Mr. Smith?
-Additional interventions include weigh daily, monitor intake and output every four hours, provide fresh water and fluids preferred by the patient, administer oral potassium replacements as ordered, and monitor for signs of fluid volume excess while receiving IV fluids.
+Additional interventions include evaluate daily weight, monitor intake and output every four hours, provide fresh water and fluids preferred by the client, administer oral potassium replacements as ordered, and monitor for signs of fluid volume excess while receiving IV fluids.

 10. How will you evaluate if the nursing interventions are effective?
 As stated in the SMART outcome, the nurse will evaluate for moist mucus membranes and balanced intake and output in 24 hours.

 1. What is Mr. M.’s fluid balance?
 Provide data supporting the imbalance.
 Mr. M. is exhibiting Deficient Fluid Volume.
-His blood pressure is decreased and his heart rate is tachycardic.
-His serum osmolarity, hematocrit, urine specific gravity, and BUN are elevated.
+His blood pressure is decreased, and his heart rate is tachycardic.
+His serum osmolarity, hematocrit, urine specific gravity, and BUN are elevated, which indicates that blood and urine are concentrated, a likely result of deficient fluid volume.

 2. What is your interpretation of Mr. M.’s ABGs?